+- Students who transferred in.

+- Money borrowed at other institutions.

+- Parent loans

-- Students who did not graduate or who graduated with another degree or certificate (but no - Any aid related to the CARE Act or unique the COVID-19 pandemic.
+- Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

+- Any aid related to the CARE Act or unique the COVID-19 pandemic.